NguyenHung2802/Website_JA/README.md

 # Julietee Armand Website Design

-In this project, I have created a website based on interviews about the process and operation of Julietee Armand cosmetic brand.
+In this project [Julietee Armand](https://juliettearmand.000webhostapp.com/WebSite_JA/index.php), I have created a website based on interviews about the process and operation of Julietee Armand cosmetic brand.
 This website helps the company to promote and sell products as well as approach more agents.

 ### Website designed:
 * **FontEnd**: HTML, CSS and Less